fake-name/ChromeController/README.md

 type validators for their semantics given the architecture (read: writing the validator in raw AST broke my brain).

-Tested only on python 3.4 and 3.5 on linux.
+Tested mostly on python 3.5, lightly on 3.4 and 3.6, all on linux.
 If you are using python 2, please stahp.
 Will probably work with normal chromium/windows, but that's not tested.
 My  use-case is controlling chromium's `headless_shell`, and the system I do testing on has no X install at all, so non-headless testing is not something I can do at the moment.

 Note that this tool generates and manipulates the AST directly, so it is EXTREMELY sensitive to implementation details.
 It is *probably* broken on